 In my mid 30's, creativity became the catalyst and conduit through which I would finally begin to explore and express who I was and who I was seeking to become.
 Sharing my art and writing became a practice for being brave with my voice.
 I learned hard lessons about belonging and how to embody my truth, slowly owning parts of myself bit by bit.
 Eventually I gained the skill and awareness to begin challenging oppressive systems and start to reclaim my multi-faceted, transnational and transracial identity.
 In 2020, I took the big step to begin my birth family search and later that year changed my name to reflect my Korean heritage by claiming the surname I was given prior to my adoption.
 I still do not know my given birth name.

 Divesting myself from internalized whiteness (the constructs of oppression, not the color of people’s skin) will continue to be a lifelong journey.
-My Asian identity will always confront my place in the dominant narrative, even my belonging within my own white and interracial family.
-It also deeply challenges how I might continue to fully belong to myself.
-I have learned this to be the most important truth of all –- I must never be willing to abandon any part of myself for another person's benefit or comfort.
+My Asian American identity will always confront my place in the dominant narrative, even my belonging within my own white and interracial family.
+It also deeply challenges how I might continue to fully and bravely belong to myself and others.

-I will continue to use my lived experiences and creative voice to challenge dominant narratives and fight for human rights and systemic change.
+I will continue to use my lived experiences and creative voice to challenge normative culture and oppressive systems, and fight for human rights and structural change.